AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-63-Disk-Forensics.md

 ## Why It Matters
 From an attacker's side, anti-forensics techniques attempt to defeat disk forensics — timestomping (modifying file timestamps to mislead investigators), secure deletion tools, encryption, and living-off-the-land techniques that use built-in system tools leaving fewer unusual artifacts.
 But even sophisticated attackers almost always leave some disk traces.

+From a defender's side, disk forensics provides the persistent evidence layer that memory forensics can't — even after a system is rebooted and memory is lost, disk artifacts survive.
+Enabling Windows audit policies (process creation logging, logon events) maximizes the forensic value of event logs.
+Collecting forensic images immediately after detecting a compromise, before systems are wiped and rebuilt, is critical for preserving evidence for investigation and potential legal action.